cmulliss/100-days-of-code/log.md

 - - -
 ### Day 10: Sunday February 4, 2018

 **Today's Progress**: Going back to basics.
 Using a new tutorial that seems really well structured with clear explanations.
-Following helpful suggestion from OH, maybe need a different tutorial :) Understanding 'this' better, and practising es6 syntax.
+Following helpful suggestion from OH, maybe need a different tutorial?
+Understanding 'this' better, and practising es6 syntax.

 **Thoughts:** Small steps again, and consolidating existing knowledge.